junxit/us-congress-bills-111/metadata.md

 - 2010-03-10 — Senate amendment proposed (on the floor): Amendment SA 3461 proposed by Senator Dorgan for Senator Feingold.(consideration: CR S1411; text: CR S1411)
 - 2010-03-10 — Senate amendment submitted
 - 2010-03-10 — The committee substitute agreed to by Unanimous Consent.
+- 2010-03-11 — Message on Senate action sent to the House.
+- 2010-03-11 — Received in the House.
+- 2010-03-11 — Referred to the House Committee on Foreign Affairs.